-Bounties and issuing rewards/prizes are standard in IT circles.
-Bounties, as part of a bug bounty program, are frequently paid to individuals who find and report bugs.
+A bug bounty is a sum of money that is paid to a person who finds and reports a bug.
 A software “bug” is an error, flaw, failure, or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in an unintended way.
 The process of finding and fixing bugs is called “debugging” and often calls for techniques or tools to pinpoint bugs.
 Most bugs arise from mistakes and errors made in either a program’s source code or its design, or components and operating systems used by such programs.
 Bounties and issuing rewards/prizes are standard in IT circles.

 Bug bounty programs are growing.
 Apple and Netflix have joined the bounty parade in recent years.
 Companies realize that bounty programs are cost-efficient and practical for recruiting security researchers to detect vulnerabilities.
 Secondly, bounty programs encourage ethical hacking over unethical hacking.
 By contrast, not having a program decreases the chances of finding bugs because fewer people will look for them.
 Software bugs increase the risk of exploitation by bad actors, which can lead to costly financial, legal, and PR disasters.
 Case in point, it seems like cryptocurrency exchanges are hacked daily with the result being user data stolen and bad press.

 Depending on the magnitude of the bug discovery, the media may cover it.
 For example, many media outlets reported news about Grant Thompson’s Apple bug discovery (in part because Thompson was 14-years-old).
 Apple intends to compensate Thompson with a sum between $25,000 and $200,000.
 That’s a healthy amount of money and exceeds what many others make in other online activities.